isomerpages/moe-ahmadibrahimsec/_useful-info/For Students/PLD Website for AISS Students (Self Guide & Learning).md

 description: ""
 third_nav_title: For Students
 ---
-AISS has created a microsite for students to self guide & learning regarding their personal learning device (PLD) and other relevant applications such as Zoom and Student Learning Space (SLS).
+AISS has created a microsite for students to self guide & learning regarding their personal learning device (PLD), other relevant applications such as Zoom and Student Learning Space (SLS) and also seek assistance for password reset request.

 Click the link below to access it.